Compare Aptos vs Arbitrum

-Aptos TPS is 1.29X more than Arbitrum TPS
+Aptos TPS is 1.15X higher than Arbitrum TPS

 Max TPS (100 blocks)

-Aptos max TPS is 12X more than Arbitrum max TPS
+Aptos max TPS is 9.52X higher than Arbitrum max TPS

 Max Theoretical TPS

-Aptos max theoretical TPS is 4X more than Arbitrum max theoretical TPS
+Aptos max theoretical TPS is 4X higher than Arbitrum max theoretical TPS

 Total Transactions